SnehaShivaji2428/Todo-App/README.md

 # Getting Started with Create React App

 This is a simple todo app.
-Database is not added in this project.
+LocalStorage is used in this project.

 ## How to get started